Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

-When Hugh Hefner died, many people, including women, commented on how important he was to the sex revolution of the sixties and seventies.
-That his magazine, Playboy, was cutting edge for its articles and interviews that other magazines would not cover, like one with Fidel Castro.
+When Hugh Hefner died, many people, including women, commented on how important he was to the sexual revolution of the sixties and seventies—his magazine, Playboy, was cutting-edge for its articles and interviews that other magazines would not cover, like one with Fidel Castro.
 Playboy became famous for its glamorous depiction of nude models and a lifestyle that was considered classy.
 Whenever I watch an old James Bond flick from the era, it always seems to have that Playboy swagger to it.

 The interesting thing about both these perspectives is that they’re both true.
 Hefner’s influence did go a long way to loosening America’s conservative perceptions about sex and in fact his magazines were very popular with soldiers fighting in Vietnam.
 Even the women posing nude were more girl-next-door types rather than blonde bombshells like Marilyn Monroe.
 At the same time, yes, the clubs and pictures did show gorgeous women for their bodies as models and not for their intellect or ambition.

 It could have been worse.
 Penthouse was created on the idea that men didn’t just want to see naked women: They wanted to see naked women fucking.

 The main problem here—not just regarding the perceptions of Hugh Hefner, but also regarding any popular, mainstream figure—is our tendency to project our black and white values onto them and make them into social messiahs.